Free DNS tool

 • What is a DNS lookup?

-A DNS lookup queries the Domain Name System for the records attached to a domain, such as its A record (the IP address), its MX records (mail servers) or its TXT records.
-This tool runs the lookup against public DNS and shows you the records as resolvers around the world see them.
+A DNS lookup queries the Domain Name System for the records attached to a domain: its A record (the IP address), its MX records (mail servers), its TXT records and the rest.
+This tool runs that query against public DNS and shows you the records the way resolvers around the world see them.

 • What is a DNS record?

-A DNS record is a single entry in a domain zone that tells the internet how to handle the domain: where its website lives (A and AAAA), which servers receive its email (MX), which authorities may issue its certificates (CAA) and more.
-Every record has a type, a name, a value and a TTL.
+A DNS record is one entry in a domain zone, and it tells the internet how to handle the domain.
+Where the website lives (A and AAAA), which servers receive its email (MX), which authorities may issue its certificates (CAA), and so on.
+Every record carries a type, a name, a value and a TTL.

 • What DNS record types can I look up?

-This checker resolves the common types: A, AAAA, CNAME, MX, TXT, NS, SOA and CAA.
-Pick a single type to focus the query, or use "All" to see every common record at once.
-Enter an IPv4 address to run a reverse DNS (PTR) lookup instead.
+The checker handles the common types: A, AAAA, CNAME, MX, TXT, NS, SOA and CAA.
+Narrow the query to a single type, or leave it on "All" to pull every common record in one go.
+Type in an IPv4 address instead and it runs a reverse DNS (PTR) lookup.

 • What is the difference between an A record and a CNAME?

 An A record points a name straight at an IPv4 address.
-A CNAME points a name at another name, which is then resolved to an address.
-Use an A record for an apex domain like example.com, and a CNAME for aliases such as www.
+A CNAME points a name at a second name, which then gets resolved to reach an address.
+Apex domains like example.com want an A record; aliases such as www are a good fit for a CNAME.

 • What is a reverse DNS lookup?

-A normal lookup turns a domain into its records; a reverse DNS lookup turns an IP address back into a host name using its PTR record.
-Mail servers often check reverse DNS to judge whether a sender looks legitimate.
+A normal lookup turns a domain into its records.
+A reverse DNS lookup runs the other direction, taking an IP address and pulling the host name back out of its PTR record.
+Mail servers lean on reverse DNS to gauge whether a sender looks legitimate.

 • Why are my DNS changes not showing yet?

-Resolvers cache records for the length of their TTL, so a change can take from a few minutes to a couple of days to appear everywhere.
-This is called DNS propagation.
-Lowering a record TTL before a planned change makes the switch take effect faster.
+Resolvers hold onto records for the length of their TTL, which is why a change might appear everywhere in a few minutes or take a couple of days.
+People call this DNS propagation.
+If you know a change is coming, drop the record TTL beforehand and the switch lands faster.

 • Is this DNS lookup tool free?